 Are you planning to rent a car?
 If you are a UK driver, you may need a DVLA code.
 We have prepared some useful content that will give you all the relevant information about the DVLA code to clear up your queries before hiring a car.
 Find out what DVLA Driving License Check Code is.

 What is a DVLA driving licence check code?

 Since June 2015, Driver and Vehicle Licensing Agency has offered a digital DVLA code for all drivers with a driver's licence registered in England, Wales or Scotland.
-A driver will need this code in certain situations - in particular, you will need to produce it if you want to hire a car in the UK or abroad wherever a car hire company requires you to produce the code.
+This is the online version of the driving license that has been introduced, and it's replacing that old-fashioned paper piece.
+The DVLA check code allows you to view and share your driving license Information, including your driving record, to see what vehicles you are allowed to drive and if you have received any penalties or fines.
+A driver will need this code in certain situations - in particular, you will need to produce it if you want to hire a car in the UK or abroad wherever a car hire company requires you to produce the DVLA check code.

 This document allows the car hire company to check your driving records, such as penalty points and which vehicles you are allowed to drive, as well as the expiry date of your driving license and other general information.
-It allows them to check the profile of a driver who wants to rent a car and determine their suitability.
+It allows them to check the profile of a driver who is looking to hire a vehicle and determine their suitability.
 In short, this is how you can share your driver's license information with companies.